 If we look at a pink lotus (see photo), the flower is decidedly pink.
 There is really no orange at all, except for the stamens and the seed cup (which is more yellow than orange).
 So it doesn't look like nature will help us define the color of the padparadscha.
 The best consensus we've found from our reading of gemological literature is that a padparadscha sapphire must display both orange and pink hues with a pastel tone.
 There is no agreement on whether orange or pink should predominate.
 We've looked at hundreds of photos of alleged padparadscha gems, and many look entirely pink or entirely orange to us. ![]() Padparadscha Rough

-Natural unheated padparadscha sapphires are so rare that they can sell for as much as $5,000 per carat.
-You will rarely find them anywhere.
-More common are pink or orange sapphires that have been treated with beryllium in an attempt to replicate the padparadscha color.
-Usually the color is too saturated or the tone too dark to look like a genuine padparadscha.
+Genuine untreated padparadscha sapphires are extremely scarce, often fetching prices up to $5,000 per carat due to their rarity.
+These authentic stones are hard to come by.
+More prevalent are pink or orange sapphires that undergo beryllium treatment to mimic the padparadscha hue.
+However, these treated stones often have overly intense colors or dark tones, failing to match the natural beauty of a true padparadscha sapphire.
 If you really love the padparadscha color, it may be easier to find it in tourmaline than in sapphire.
 Many pink tourmalines have a delicate touch of orange and yellow, with the right pastel tone to meet the padparadscha requirement.

 *You're signing up to receive GemSelect promotional email. |